Mickey Mouse universe: Sylvester Shyster

+Sylvester Shyster (left) along with Minnie and Mickey in Mickey Mouse in Death Valley (1930).

 Sylvester Shyster is a crooked lawyer and evil criminal mastermind who generally teams up with Pete.
 The character has been described by some as a weasel or a rat (the latter being Gottfredson's own interpretation), but his ears suggest that he is rather an anthropomorphic canine.

 He first appeared in the comic strip adventure "Mickey Mouse in Death Valley", the first real Mickey Mouse continuity, which was partially written by Walt Disney and drawn by Win Smith and other artists, before being taken over by Floyd Gottfredson (plot and art).
 In this story, Sylvester Shyster was a crooked lawyer who attempted, with the help of his henchman Pete, to deprive Minnie Mouse of her inheritance.

 Shyster and Pete have been causing trouble for Mickey and his friends since then.
 Shyster is generally depicted as the duo's brain, with Pete acting as the brawn.
 After Shyster's first appearance, Gottfredson made no further references to his profession as a lawyer, apart from his name.
 Later creators occasionally referenced Shyster's role as a lawyer, with one story ("Trial and Error," 2007) forcing Shyster to defend Mickey himself in an overseas courtroom.
 After 1934, Shyster disappeared for a time, leaving Pete as Mickey's main recurring antagonists.
 He made comebacks in 1942, 1950 and again in various 1960s Italian-created stories.
 More recently, publisher Egmont Creative A/S (in Denmark) revived Shyster as a regular character, a capacity in which he continues today.

 Although Sylvester Shyster has not made an animated appearance in any Disney production, he appears briefly in the episode "Who Ate Wally's Waffles?" of the series Paradise PD at the entrance of Walt Disney World, being to date the only appearance in animation of the character.

 The Mad Doctor

+The Mad Doctor in The Mad Doctor (1933).

 The Mad Doctor (also known as Dr. XXX) is a human mad scientist who serves as an infrequent antagonist of Mickey's.
 He first appeared in his self-titled short, in which he attempted to operate on Pluto by attaching his body to that of a chicken; this entire sequence turned out to be a dream.

 The Mad Doctor makes a cameo appearance in the Roger Rabbit short Tummy Trouble, where a photo of him can be seen on the hospital wall.

 He appears as an antagonist in some video games, being a boss enemy in Mickey Mania, a major antagonist in Epic Mickey and its sequel Epic Mickey 2, and an enemy in a mini-game of Kingdom Hearts III.